Why Yoga is the Key to Happiness

 The Inner Journey

-As you begin to practice, you become a student of your own being.
-Ancient Indian philosophies speak of a subtle bodywork that occurs within us during yoga.
-This concept mirrors contemporary understandings of the central nervous system (CNS)—both emphasize the intricate links between our physical selves and our inner experiences.
-The practice encourages us to discover and nurture this connection, ultimately guiding us toward greater self-awareness.
+As you practice, you become a student of your own experience.
+Ancient yogic philosophy teaches that a subtle form of inner alignment occurs within us, a kind of energetic bodywork that mirrors modern understandings of the central nervous system.
+Both emphasize the profound interconnection between the physical body and the inner self.
+Through consistent practice, yoga helps us nurture that connection, guiding us toward greater balance, awareness, and peace.

 The Profound Question: Who Are You